giellalt/giellalt.github.io/proof/installing/linux-install.md

 # Grammarchecker plugin for Google Docs on Linux

-The spellkechker and grammarchecker may be installed for Google Docs on Linux:
+The spellchecker and grammarchecker may be installed for Google Docs on Linux:

 - [instructions for regular users](https://divvun.no/en/korrektur/gramcheck.html)